CaskProtocol/cask-lightpaper/developer-docs/javascript-sdk.md

 # Overview

-The SDK code repository is located at [https://github.com/CaskProtocol/cask-js-sdk](https://github.com/CaskProtocol/cask-js-sdk).

 The Cask SDK is a lower level API for interacting with the [Cask Protocol](https://www.cask.fi) using javascript.

 For a simple to use, fully functional checkout widget, see the [Cask Widgets](https://github.com/CaskProtocol/cask-widgets) repository.

+The SDK code repository is located at [https://github.com/CaskProtocol/cask-js-sdk](https://github.com/CaskProtocol/cask-js-sdk).

+Full SDK reference is available at [https://caskprotocol.github.io](https://caskprotocol.github.io).

 # Installation